tnm/shql/README.md

-S H Q L
+shql
 ============

-**shql** is a program that reads SQL commands interactively and executes those commands by creating and manipulating Unix files.
+**shql** is a program that reads SQL commands interactively and executes those commands by **creating and manipulating Unix files**.

 This program requires a bourne shell that understands functions, as well as `awk`, `grep`, `cut`, `sort`, `uniq`, `join`, `wc`, and `sed`.

 Usage
 ----------